pythonarcade/arcade/doc/pygame_comparison.rst

 * Python 2 support
 * Does not require OpenGL
-* Supports older hardware like cameras, cdroms, MIDI
+* Supports hardware like cameras, cdroms, MIDI
 * Has better support for pixel manipulation in a memory buffer that isn't displayed on screen.